PubConf/pubconf.io/_events/2019/amsterdam.md

     talk: "Git Is Destroying The World"
   hannes_lowette:
     talk: "So, You Just Landed That Recruiter Job"
-  jimmy_bogard:
-    talk: "Font Terrible"
   jonathan_mills:
-    talk: "To The Cloud! and Other Ridiculous Things Your Boss Says"
+    talk: "JavaScript: The Weird Parts"
   lemon:
     talk: "ACME Bears No Responsibility For Mr. Coyote Exploding"